MikeTeddyOmondi/ujumbe-sms-ts/README.md

     const response = await client.sendSingleMessage(
       "254712345679",
       "Hello from UjumbeSMS TypeScript client!",
-      "COMPANY" // default to UjumbeSMS if you dont have a Sender ID );
+      "COMPANY", // default to UjumbeSMS if you dont have a Sender ID );

     console.log("Message sent successfully!");